Posts

 On permanent positions and the informal rules of academic life Congratulations on your permanent position.
 The marathon is over — or so I thought.
 Welcome to the triathlon.
 That was my first thought the first time I found myself second marking.
 Reading every student essay reviewed by colleagues, writing a report: was their assessment fair and accurate?
 I didn’t take shortcuts.
 I read everything carefully and wrote a thorough, honest report.
 My colleagues were not amused.
 There I went again.
 I had once more missed an unwritten rule.
 It wasn’t about the quality of the feedback or genuine checking.
 It was about ticking a box.
 Colleagues would do it like this: "Well done.
 Perhaps tweak this one up a bit, that one down a bit.
 Sorted."
 Everyone knew it was just for show.
 Except me.
 And this wasn’t the exception.
 It was the rule.
 Again and again, the formal purpose was quality control; the informal purpose was managing impressions.
 Take student questionnaires.
 You...

-When the job is already decided: On appointments, power plays, and the unwritten agenda
+When the job is already decided

 Image